dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 In the case of OPCODEs, for a message to be fully parsable, the OPCODE must be known to the collecting implementation.
-Any message with an OPCODE unknown to the collecting implementation cannot be validated as correctly formed, and so must be treated as malformed.
+Any message with an OPCODE unknown to the collecting implementation cannot be validated as correctly formed, and so must be treated as malformed DNS messages.
 Messages with OPCODES known to the recording application but not listed in the Storage Parameters are discarded by the recording application during C-DNS capture (regardless of whether they are malformed or not).

 In the case of RR records, each record in a message must be fully parsable, including parsing the record RDATA, as otherwise the message cannot be validated as correctly formed.
-Any RR record with an RR type not known to the collecting implementation cannot be validated as correctly formed, and so must be treated as malformed.
+Any RR record with an RR type not known to the collecting implementation cannot be validated as correctly formed, and so must be treated as malformed DNS messages.

 Once a message is correctly parsed, an implementation is free to record only a subset of the RR records present.